nasherm/lox-box/README.md

-My work done as I  read [Crafting Interpreters](https://craftinginterpreters.com/)
+My work done as I  read [Crafting Interpreters](https://craftinginterpreters.com/) The Lox specification can be found on the above link or directly [here](https://craftinginterpreters.com/appendix-ii.html)

-This consists of two parts
+This project consists of two parts

 ## Plox (status: complete)
 This is a compiler for Lox written in Python.
 It leverages the Python runtime